What Is A Temporary Restraining Order?

 To obtain a temporary restraining order against someone who is abusing you, it is not necessary to have a domestic violence case pending in court.
-In most states, if you are subject to domestic violence, threats of domestic violence, or stalking, you may apply for legal protection.
+In California, if you are a victim of domestic violence, threats of domestic violence, or stalking, you may apply for a temporary restraining order.

 The order will also extend to places such as your home, your workplace, your car, and your children’s school or childcare facility.
-If the abuser violates the order, you can ask the police or the court to enforce it by reiterating the requirement to keep away or by putting the abuser in jail.
+If your abuser violates the order, you can inform the police and/or the court, and they will put them in jail.

 Who Can Be Restrained?